 Island: Great Stirrup Cay

 Norwegian cruises to the Bahamas include a day at Great Stirrup Cay, one of the islands in the Berry Islands chain.
 The line has owned the island since 1977, and tenders transport passengers between ship and shore to enjoy the 250 acres.
 Brush up on pirate history and visit the 80-foot-tall lighthouse, built in 1863.
-Then, zoom down the Hippo, the world’s largest inflatable water slide.
-You can also grab flippers and goggles for a snorkeling treasure hunt, join a volleyball game on one of three deep-sand courts, rent a private cabana retreat, or explore the island’s undeveloped, rocky terrain.
+You can grab flippers and goggles for a snorkeling treasure hunt, join a volleyball game on one of three deep-sand courts, rent a private cabana retreat, or explore the island’s undeveloped, rocky terrain.